 Where (and Why) Does It Differ from the Reliable Accounts?

 The fragmentary Gospel of the Savior has more in common with the canonical Gospels than it has in opposition, but like other Gnostic documents, it does demonstrate a number of Gnostic tendencies.
 The Gospel of the Savior does tend to offer a view of Salvation through the understanding of secret, esoteric teachings, and it also exhibits a Gnostic view of matter (considering it to be fallen and evil).
 For this reason, much of the text seems to be preoccupied with a conversation between Jesus and his apostles in which Jesus reveals secret “visionary” truths about the universe.
+The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.
+Click To Tweet

 This ancient non-canonical text is a late, fictional narrative.
 It wasn’t written early enough to have been written by anyone who actually heard Jesus speak.
 When examined under the criteria we use to determine eyewitness reliability, it fails the test.
 The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.